 - Right-hand pages, and top right-hand corners, catch the reader’s eye most often in publications, banners work better online.

-- If your ad has a coupon - for readers to cut out and send in - it must be at the edge of the (preferably right-hand) page.
+- If your ad has a coupon for readers to cut out it must be at the edge of the (preferably right-hand) page.

 - If you frequently advertise in the same publication or website, you may be able to negotiate the best positions at no extra charge.

 6.1 Most online advertising allows you to control your costs and set budget limits.